-Can I cancel my mobile contract when you increase the price by CPI from June 2021?
+Can I cancel my mobile contract when you increase the price by CPI Plus 3.9% from March 2022?

 If we put up our prices for any other reason though, you might be able to end your contract early without paying any charges.

-What if I sign up to a new plan in June 2020?
+What if I sign up to a new plan?